samiuelson/Hipstore/README.md

 ###Specs
 * Written in Kotlin lang
 * Using SharedPreferences and Gson under the hood
-* Serializing objects to json format with Gson lib
+* Serializing objects to json format